 Although a sequel in some respects to Castlevania III, Curse of Darkness is a essential a sequel to the mechanics of Lament of Innocence.
 Built on the same engine, the game plays remarkable similar to Lament.
 Of course, improvements were made, such as adding in more exploration and a larger world to explore, but if you didn't like Lament there probably wasn't much in Curse of Darkness to win you over.

-Arriving in season two of the Castlevania anime, Hector is one of Dracula's generals, and one of only two of them that are human.
-Along with Isaac, Hector serves as a Devil Forgemaster for the Dark Lord (much like his alluded to role in the backstory of Curse of Darkness).
-Together, the two work to supply Dracula with the forces he'll need to wipe all of humanity off the face of the Earth.
+Arriving in season two of the Castlevania anime, Hector (voiced by Theo James) is one of Dracula's lieutenants, and one of only two of them that are human.
+Along with Isaac, Hector served as a Devil Forgemaster for the Dark Lord (much like his alluded to role in the back-story of Castlevania: Curse of Darkness).
+Together, the two worked to supply Dracula with the forces he'd need to wipe all of humanity off the face of the Earth.